Thirty pieces of silver: Modern usage

 Rhetoric alluding to the thirty pieces of silver is widely used in insults relating to betrayal with religious undertones.
 Various Christian denominations would reference the phrase against other denominations during the Reformation.
-By the time of the Dreyfus Affair, the "thirty pieces" phrase accompanied antisemitic fervour against Alfred Dreyfus when he was accused of selling military secrets to Germany.
+By the time of the Dreyfus affair, the "thirty pieces" phrase accompanied antisemitic fervour against Alfred Dreyfus when he was accused of selling military secrets to Germany.

 The phrase is used to accuse politicians and artists of selling out their principles or ideals, and is also used in literature as a symbol of betrayal.
-For example, in the aftermath of the 1975 Australian constitutional crisis, a number of residents of the street in which the Governor General John Kerr had been born sent the Governor 30 pieces of silver, as Kerr was widely blamed for the crisis.
+For example, in the aftermath of the 1975 Australian constitutional crisis, a number of residents of the street in Balmain where Governor-General John Kerr had been born sent him thirty pieces of silver, as Kerr was widely blamed for the crisis.
 Another usage was at the United Nations Climate Change Conference 2009, a spokesman from Tuvalu criticised the final document by saying, "It looks like we are being offered 30 pieces of silver to betray our people and our future ...
 Our future is not for sale."

 In 2021, evangelist Franklin Graham condemned the ten Republican congressmen who supported the second impeachment of Donald Trump, suggesting that House Speaker Nancy Pelosi had promised them "thirty pieces of silver".

-In 2022, a video surfaced online of a Ukrainian Border Guard reportedly paying 30 pieces of silver to the departing Belarusian ambassador, due to the complicit behavior of Belarus in allowing Russia to stage assaults into Ukraine via the Ukraine-Belarus Border.